CREATE STATISTICS

 IF NOT EXISTS

 Do not throw an error if a statistics object with the same name already exists.
-Cloudberry Database issues a notice in this case.
+Apache Cloudberry issues a notice in this case.
 Note that only the name of the statistics object is considered here, not the details of its definition.

 statistics_name